 Local boards of education can also adopt policy giving the superintendent and/or principal the discretion to waive local graduation requirements that are in excess of the state minimum for students on a case by case basis.
 Situations that would be appropriate to receive this discretion include, but are not limited to, students who experienced high mobility, teen pregnancy and long-term illness.
-The Kansas State Department of Education (KSDE) does not support policies that automatically waive local graduation requirements for students with disabilities that are in excess of the state minimum
+KSDE does not support policies that automatically waive local graduation requirements for students with disabilities that are in excess of the state minimum.

-Is a district allowed to waive the Physical Education (PE)/Health requirement?
+Is a district allowed to waive the PE/Health requirement?

-- The PE/Health requirement shall be waived if the school district is provided with either of the following: - A statement by a licensed physician that a pupil is mentally or physically incapable of participating in a regular or modified physical education program; or
+The PE/Health requirement shall be waived if the school district is provided with either of the following: